sensiaglobal/edgesdk_devtools/readme.md

 # Repo contents
 See the readme of the individual scripts for additional details and options.
 - container2mender.sh and script2mender.sh : support scripts used for building locally or in a pipeline, not recommended to be run directly.
 - gen_local_keys.sh : tool for generating signing keys for your mender artifact.
-Only required when generating a vendory key to be approved by Sensia, or when using temporary keys with root access.
+Only required when generating a vendor key to be approved by Sensia, or when using temporary keys with root access.
 - package_app.sh : tool for taking a .yml file describing a docker container to be run in the HCC2 and creating a signed mender file
 - /test/test.yml : a example .yml file which can be passed to package_app.sh to package the docker hub hosted hello-world container to be run on your HCC2.
 Useful for testing the build tools and that your key was loaded properly.